The Street Singer (Manet)

 The painting was inspired by a meeting between the artist and a street singer.
 Manet asked her to pose for him but she refused, so Manet asked a favorite model, Victorine Meurent, to pose for the work.
 It is either the first or second of Manet's several large-scale paintings for which Victorine posed.
 The style of the painting shows the influence of Frans Hals and Spanish masters such as Diego Velázquez.

-The Street Singer is one of a series of single-figure compositions that Manet painted during the 1860s in which he depicted contemporary "types" at life size, upsetting the convention that such humble genre subjects be painted at a small scale.
+Street Singer is one of a series of single-figure compositions that Manet painted during the 1860s in which he depicted contemporary "types" at life size, upsetting the convention that such humble genre subjects be painted at a small scale.

 The painting was donated to the Boston Museum of Fine Arts in 1966.

 Background

-Subject Matter
+Subject matter

-Victorine Louise Meurent, born in 1884, would have been 18 when Manet discovered her and asked her to pose.
+Victorine Louise Meurent, born in 1844, would have been 18 when Manet discovered her and asked her to pose.
 Besides being Manet's favorite model, she was also an artist herself.
 Victorine was also painted in Le Bain and Olympia, two other paintings by Manet.
 According to a biography written by Margaret Seibert, Manet picked different types of models to fit the characters of the paintings he wanted to pursue.
 In this case, Victorine was chosen by Manet for the guitar singer as she is also a girl of "easy virtue."